Witiko/doctoral-thesis/main.md

 📖{wildcard}

 ← In the first two subtasks, the information needs were specified using mixed queries with wildcards.
-In the open information retrieval, the information needs were specified using text queries.
+In open information retrieval, the information needs were specified using text queries.

 For the evaluation, one relevant document was provided for every query in the first two subtasks. [@liska2013evaluation, Section 5.1] No relevance judgements